CDI Passes This Key Test

 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, CDI's year-over-year revenue shrank 4.0%, and its AR dropped 3.8%.
+For the last fully reported fiscal quarter, CDI's year-over-year revenue grew 2.5%, and its AR grew 2.1%.
 That looks OK.
-End-of-quarter DSO decreased 0.9% from the prior-year quarter.
-It was up 4.1% versus the prior quarter.
+End-of-quarter DSO decreased 0.4% from the prior-year quarter.
+It was about the same as the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add CDI to My Watchlist.